Zagreb: 19th to mid-20th century

-In the 19th century, Zagreb was the center of the Croatian National Revival and saw the foundation of important cultural and historic institutions.
+In the 19th century, Zagreb was the centre of the Croatian National Revival and saw the foundation of important cultural and historic institutions.

 In 1850, the town was united under its first mayor – Janko Kamauf.

 The first railway line to connect Zagreb with Zidani Most and Sisak opened in 1862 and in 1863 Zagreb received a gasworks.
 Since 1 January 1877, the Grič cannon fires daily from the Lotrščak Tower on Grič to mark midday.
 The Zagreb waterworks opened in 1878.

 After the 1880 Zagreb earthquake, up to the 1914 outbreak of World War I, development flourished and the town received the characteristic layout which it has today.

 The first horse-drawn tram dated from 1891.
 The construction of railway lines enabled the old suburbs to merge gradually into Donji Grad, characterized by a regular block pattern that prevails in Central European cities.
 This bustling core includes many imposing buildings, monuments, and parks as well as a multitude of museums, theatres, and cinemas.
 An electric-power plant was built in 1907.

 The first half of the 20th century saw a considerable expansion of Zagreb.
 Before World War I, the city expanded and neighborhoods like Stara Peščenica in the east and Črnomerec in the west grew up.
 The Rokov perivoj neighbourhood, noted for its Art Nouveau features, was established at the start of the century.

 After the war, working-class districts such as Trnje emerged between the railway and the Sava, whereas the construction of residential districts on the hills of the southern slopes of Medvednica was completed between the two World Wars.

 In the 1920s, the population of Zagreb increased by 70 percent – the largest demographic boom in the history of the town.
 In 1926, the first radio station in the region began broadcasting from Zagreb, and in 1947 the Zagreb Fair opened.

 During World War II, Zagreb became the capital of the Independent State of Croatia (1941–1945), which was backed by Nazi Germany and by the Italians.
 The history of Zagreb in World War II became rife with incidents of régime terror and resistance sabotage - the Ustaša régime had thousands of people executed during the war in and near the city.
 Partisans took the city at the end of the war.
 From 1945 until 1990, Zagreb functioned as the capital of the Socialist Republic of Croatia, one of the six constituent socialist republics of the Socialist Federal Republic of Yugoslavia.